 - further establishes your credibility and authority

-Publications is an excellent section to showcase your authority on your topic.
+One such section is Publications – an excellent place to showcase your authority on your topic.

-In this section, include content or resources you have created which are of value to your ideal clients.
-These could include books, eBooks, reports, whitepapers, checklists or articles you have written.
+In this section, include content or resources you have created that are of value to your ideal clients.
+These could include books, eBooks, reports, whitepapers or articles you have written.

 Adding any honors and awards you and your business have received is an excellent way to establish your authority and credibility.

-Start LinkedIn Marketing & Lead Generation with a Great LinkedIn Profile
+Start LinkedIn marketing & social selling with a great LinkedIn profile

-Whether you are a student, job seeker, business owner, sales person, professional or executive, LinkedIn is one of the first places people will go to learn more about you.
-Take control of your personal brand and enhance your credibility by using the tips shared in this LinkedIn profile infographic to create a professional presence.
+Whether you are a business owner, salesperson, marketer, professional or executive, LinkedIn is one of the first places people will go to learn more about you.
+Take control of your personal brand and enhance your professional credibility by using the tips shared in this LinkedIn Profile infographic.

 Looking for a LinkedIn profile writer to make sure you have a profile that stands out and gets attention?
-We specialize in writing client focused, professional, rock-star LinkedIn profiles.
+We specialize in writing client-focused, professional, rock-star LinkedIn profiles.
 Click here to learn more about our LinkedIn profile development services.